This is the Best 4 Days in Paris Itinerary for Your First Time

 Eiffel Tower

-Built by Gustave Eiffel for the 1889 World’s Fair, this Paris icon was never intended to be a permanent fixture and was almost destroyed in World War II.
+Built by Gustave Eiffel for the 1889 World’s Fair, the Eiffel Tower was never intended to be a permanent fixture and was almost destroyed in World War II.
 Today, it’s one of the most famous structures in the world and draws millions of tourists yearly.

 At 1,063 feet, the tower has three levels of observation decks open to the public, accessed by lifts and by steps as far as the 2nd floor (674 of them).
 Lines can get outrageously long, so reserve a timed ticket ahead of your visit.